foxdonut/meiosis-examples/examples/tutorial/lessons/04-update-function-mithril.md

 };
 ```

-Now the `increase` function just needs to call `update(1)` to increase the value by 1 and re-render the view.
+Now the `increase` function just needs to call `update(1)` to increase the value by 1 and re-render
+the view.
+As you will see, this `update` function will only be in one place.

 ### Event handler function